 In this vein Orange introduced Flux Vision, a high performance marketing tool that balances data analytics used to enhance services with the need for privacy.
 Flux Vision converts 4 million pieces of mobile data per minute into statistical indicators that public authorities can use to better understand, assess and optimize activity centers in a given region.
 Into the bargain Flux Vision also constantly anonymizes that data to eliminate possible identification of individuals and to address the need for protecting citizens’ personal data.

 One key method of promoting privacy is utilizing a process called data minimization, by which the collection of personal information is limited solely to that which is directly relevant and necessary for the specific task in question, rather than for ulterior motives.

 For example, if implementing sensors or cameras to monitor data on traffic or people on certain streets each day, city authorities would need to make decisions and rules about appropriate levels of identifiable information to collect – do they really need to capture facial images or merely count the number Wi-Fi and Bluetooth-enabled devices passing that point?

 Another technique often cited by privacy advocates when discussing smart cities is data de-identification.
 Under this practice, city authorities could modify collected datasets so information in them can no longer be used to identify individuals.
 This is done by removing details like names, personal identification numbers, email and home addresses and basic information like age, gender and job.
 To succeed in enhancing life for citizens and businesses, smart cities need to overcome the data challenge and prove themselves trustworthy: end-users need to be reassured that data collected for one purpose will not necessarily be reused in future for other purposes.

-To read more about how Orange is working with municipalities around the world to develop innovative smart city projects, please listen to our podcast at: http://www.orange-business.com/en/digital-leadership-smart-cities
+To read more about how Orange is working with municipalities around the world to develop innovative smart city projects that leverage digital transformation while overcoming the challenges of data privacy, please visit: http://www.orange-business.com/fr/smart-cities